IP Legal Secretary

 - Actively participates in risk management related to detailed independent docketing of due dates and client or attorney requested by dates, careful review of client instructions, accurate preparation of documents, file maintenance/handling procedures, timeliness/responsiveness, and overall quality of service.

-- Strictly adheres to established policies and procedures to meet expectations of firm administration, clients, and attorneys; identifies and applies special client instructions and attorney preferences related to workflows, document preparation, and billing.
+- Strictly adheres to established policies and procedures to meet the expectations of the firm administration, clients, and attorneys.
+Identifies and applies special client instructions and attorney preferences related to workflows, document preparation, and billing.

 - Prepares U.S. Patent and Trademark Office (“USPTO”) documents in “signature ready order” and files electronically or in hard copy, beginning with the new application through to the issue of the patent and related to utility, design, and plant applications, including U.S. national phase, non-provisional, provisional, divisional, continuation, continuation-in-part, reexamination, and reissued applications.